 Free Zone law passed.

-Educate for action: Our upcoming edition of Justice
+Educate for action: Our Fall 2012 issue of Justice

 corporate global trade agreements, including the TPP.
-If
+To

 There's more information, videos and resources on our TPP